It's Time to Nervously Mock the 50 Worst Passwords of the Year

 Security services firm SplashData has released its ninth annual Worst Passwords of the Year list, which assesses more than 5 million leaked passwords to determine those most commonly shared by hackers.
 This year’s list has revealed that people are still using easily guessable and common passwords to guard their data, including those frequently cited in past reports as being particularly susceptible to attacks.

 While “password” fell two spots on this year’s list compared to last year’s, it remains in the top five—along with “123456" and “123456789.”
-There are some newcomers to the list, such as “qwertyuiop” and various repeated number sequences like “7777777,” however the report notes that even passwords that appear complicated are rather created used keys situated next to each other on the keyboard.
-It adds that using these types of passwords “may seem to be complex but will not fool hackers who know millions of people use them.”
+There are some newcomers to the list, such as “qwertyuiop” and various repeated number sequences like “7777777,” however the report notes that even passwords that appear complicated are rather created using keys situated next to each other on the keyboard.
+It adds that these types of passwords “may seem to be complex but will not fool hackers who know millions of people use them.”

 Behold, the worst of the worst: